• Skip to primary navigation

 • 3 garlic cloves

-• 2 roasted poblano peppers, seeded
+• 2 roasted poblano peppers, skinned seeded

-• 1 medium yellow onion, quartered
+• 1 medium white onion, quartered

-• 1 jalapeno pepper, halved and seeded
+• 1 jalapeño pepper, halved and seeded

 • 2 limes, juiced